KumoCorp/kumomta/docs/userguide/operation/troubleshooting.md

 This error message makes it clear that there was an issue with permissions on the spool folder that prevented the kumomta service from starting.

+## Reviewing the KumoMTA Logs

+If KumoMTA is starting but you are encountering issues when connecting with KumoMTA or how it processes your messages, refer to the KumoMTA logs.

+For information on how to read the logs, see the [Viewing Logs](./logs.md) page.

 ## Changing the Log Level

 Sometimes the default logging level will not expose sufficient information to troubleshoot certain issues.